modflowpy/flopy/docs/make_release.md

 ## Update PyPi

-1. Make sure `pypandoc` and `twine` are installed using:
+1. Make sure `twine` is installed using:

     ```
-    conda search pypandoc
     conda search twine
     ```

-2. If they are not installed, install one or both using using:
+2. If it is not installed, install using using:

     ```
-    conda install pypandoc
     conda install twine
     ```

 3. Create the source zip file in a terminal using:

     ```
-    python setup.py sdist --format=zip
+    python setup.py sdist
     ```

 4. Upload the release to PyPi using (*make sure* `twine` *is installed using conda*):